Carreau/phd-dissertation/parts/part3.rst

 After the approach , the trap remain static for a 3 seconds relaxation phase .
-The relaxation phase start at :math:`t_1` and finish at :math:`t_3` as shown on figure :num:`#figindent-time`.
+The relaxation phase start at :math:`t_1` and finish at :math:`t_3` as shown on :num:`figure #figindent-time`.
 The duration of the relaxation phase is sufficient to allow the partial relaxation of the actin cloud  but remain sufficiently short compared to the actin polymerisation speed hence the polymerisation is not expected to change the properties of the network during indentation cycle as well as